awsdocs/amazon-detective-admin-guide/doc_source/detective-enabling.md

 **To enable Detective \(console\)**

-1. Sign in to the AWS Management Console, then open the Detective console at [https://console\.aws\.amazon\.com/detective/](https://console.aws.amazon.com/detective/)\.
+1. Sign in to the AWS Management Console\.
+Then open the Detective console at [https://console\.aws\.amazon\.com/detective/](https://console.aws.amazon.com/detective/)\.

 1. Choose **Get started**\.